 Though he's several years younger, Nathaniel shows his age more than Haymitch does; the lines carved into his face crease deeply as he glowers at Haymitch.
 "It didn't matter by that point.
-Money wasn't going to get us far when the lot of us were whipped or hanged by that new Head."
+Money wouldn't have done shit when the lot of us were flogged or hanged by that new Head or blown up later."

 At that, Haymitch loses a bit of his sardonic reserve toward the other man.
 He didn't know that, they gave him no reason to know that, about anything in their lives.
-They were just silent recipients of his monthly allowances.
-But whether they wanted to be or not, they were his family, although he was no longer considered theirs.
+They were just silent recipients of his monthly allowances, and while legally they were his kin, he was no longer considered theirs.

 "That was out of any of our control," Haymitch hears Peeta say behind him.
 The boy steps closer and takes Haymitch by the elbow.
-"We need to focus," he says, his face a mix of confusion toward Haymitch and Nathaniel's past and displeasure at Nathaniel for diverting Haymitch's original purpose.
+"We need to focus," he says, his face a mix of confusion toward Haymitch and displeasure at Nathaniel.

 Given time to collect himself, Haymitch nods.
 "He's right.
 I really am here to help, Nathan."

-Nathaniel breathes through his nose, slow and heavy, acquiescing - for now, for the sake of Twelve's reconstruction.
+Nathaniel breathes through his nose, slow and heavy, acquiescing for the sake of Twelve.
 "So you're something of a liaison, and anything we need, we tell you and you'll get it for us?"